D'Anville's Large Map of The Gulf Coast

 The detail along the Mobile Rivers is also quite impressive for the time period, extending north to the Riviere de Alibamons and the Alibamons (Alabama) Indian region.

 It is known that Thomas Jefferson acquired 7 of D'Anville's maps in 1787, almost certainly, this was one of them.
 Jefferson commented to Gallatin about the importance of this map.
-Meriwether Lewis obtained a copy prior to the Lewis & Clark Expedition.
+Meriwether Lewis obtained a copy before the Lewis & Clark Expedition.

-JBB D'Anville was one of the dominant names in French Cartography after 1740, publishing a number of large format maps and made to order atlases, containing the best contemporary information.
-Most of the information derived from Valentin Devin, who arrived in Pensacola in 1719 (under the auspices of John Law's Company of the West) and began producing highly regarded maps immediately upon his arrival on the Gulf Coast, until expelled by the Spanish after a three year struggle.
-Devin used his information and materials gathered from Le Maire and others to produce a number of manuscript maps which were sent back to France and resulted in a series of marvelous maps by De L'Isle, Buache and finally D'Anville, whose maps of the Gulf Coast formed the standard for a number of years.
+JBB D'Anville was one of the dominant names in French Cartography after 1740, publishing some large format maps and made-to-order atlases, containing the best contemporary information.
+Most of the information is derived from Valentin Devin, who arrived in Pensacola in 1719 (under the auspices of John Law's Company of the West) and began producing highly regarded maps immediately upon his arrival on the Gulf Coast until he was expelled by the Spanish after a three-year struggle.
+Devin used his information and materials gathered from Le Maire and others to produce several manuscript maps which were sent back to France and resulted in a series of marvelous maps by De L'Isle, Buache and finally D'Anville, whose maps of the Gulf Coast formed the standard for many years.